-Student A's parents can contribute $30,000 per year towards the $50,000 cost of tuition and living.
-To meet the $20,000 of need, Student A is offered $3,500 in Subsidized Stafford Loans, and $2,000 in Unsubsidized Loans.
-Student A’s parents are offered a PLUS Loan of $2,500.
-Student A is offered the final $12,000 through a combination of scholarships, grants, and work study.
+Student A's parents can contribute $30,000 per year toward the $50,000 cost of tuition and living.
+To meet the $20,000 of need, Student A is offered $3,500 in Subsidized Stafford Loans and $2,000 in Unsubsidized Loans, while the parents are offered a PLUS Loan of $2,500.
+Student A is then offered the final $12,000 through a combination of scholarships, grants, and work study.

-The schools that offer this kind of aid include:
+Below are the schools that offer this kind of aid.

 Dartmouth is one of the schools that offers loan-free aid to some students.